skills/release-based-workflow/README.md

 ### Finalize the release

-Let's now change our recently automated release from _draft_ to _latest release_.
+Now let's change our recently automated release from _draft_ to _latest release_.

 ### :keyboard: Activity: Finalize release

-1. In a separate tab, go to the **Releases** page for this repository.
+1. In a separate tab, go to the **Releases** page for this repository
     - To reach this page, click the **Code** tab at the top of your repository.
 Then, find the navigation bar below the repository description, and click the **Releases** heading link
-1. Click the **Edit** button next to your draft release.
+1. Click the **Edit** button next to your draft release
-1. Ensure the _Target_ branch is set to `main`.
+1. Ensure the _Target_ branch is set to `main`
-1. Click **Publish release**.
+1. Click **Publish release**
-1. Wait about 20 seconds then refresh this page for the next step.
+1. Wait about 20 seconds then refresh this page for the next step

 </details>